 A club DJ may not live up to your needs as reading a crowd is not as needed for clubbing.

 6. Back up – Great DJ’s will have a back up option for possible unexpected errors.
 Equipment failure or malfunction can’t always be prevented but with a professional DJ, he will regularly maintain his equipment helping to prevent the possibility of no music at your wedding.
 He should also know how to fix slight errors without you even noticing.

-7. Variety – Making your own playlists on an ipod has become popular, its great if you have all the songs and know what your doing but if not it can be a long and costly need that could have been avoided.
+7. Variety – Making your own playlists on an ipod or spotify playlist has become popular, its great if you have all the songs and know what your doing but if not it can be a long and costly need that could have been avoided.
 It also can’t adapt to delays like meals running late, where a DJ will find new music in the same genre as discussed to continue until the meals are finished.

 A professional DJ’s will have access to the same music you do but they over time have a large variety of this already sorted and designed in a way that works for them to quickly find and organise music for your day.

 8. Handling Requests – A professional DJ should be able to put his tastes in music aside and focus purely on your tastes and the atmosphere for the evening.
 He will know if certain song requests are inappropriate (due to language or content) or if they will destroy the atmosphere (meaning clear the dance floor) without having to play the song to find out.